One of the most common errors you will likely come across while surfing the internet is the 403 forbidden error.

 If nothing has worked up to this point, you might have to reach out to your hosting provider.
 Who knows, it might be an expired SSL certificate that has been the problem all along.
 They would be able to identify the source of the error from their end and help you with it.

-But if the error isn’t coming from your site but someone’s, you can always contact the website owner.
+But if the error isn’t coming from your site but someone else’s, you can always contact the website owner.

 403 Forbidden error message can be frustrating.
 But thankfully, it can be fixed with a few troubleshooting steps.